raphael-proust/raphael-proust.github.io/games/nitya-s-books.md

 >
 > Your transmuted character has a variety of abilities, some from your pet nature and others imparted by the magic that made you.
 >
-> **Ability Scores Increase** Your Constitution score increases by 2.
+> **Ability Scores Increase** Your Constitution score increases by 2.<br/>
-> **Age** Once transmuted, you mature at a slow rate and can live for up to 200 years.
+> **Age** Once transmuted, you mature at a slow rate and can live for up to 200 years.<br/>
 > **Alignment** Transmuted generally have a similar good-neutral-evil alignment as their transmuter.
-Their lawful-neutral-chaotic alignment depends more on the instinct of their original pets: Cats tend to be more chaotic, Dogs tend to be more lawful.
+Their lawful-neutral-chaotic alignment depends more on the instinct of their original pets: Cats tend to be more chaotic, Dogs tend to be more lawful.<br/>
 > **Size** Transmuted have a wide range of height (from 4 feet to 7 feet) and weights (from 80 to 250 pounds).
-Regardless, your size is Medium.
+Regardless, your size is Medium.<br/>
-> **Speed** Your base walking speed is 30 feet.
+> **Speed** Your base walking speed is 30 feet.<br/>
->
 > **Magically stable shape** Because of the magic that gave you your new shape, other shape-changing magic is less likely to successfully affect you.
 > You have advantage on saving throws against spells and other magical effects that would alter your form.
-> Additionally, you are immune to the lycanthropy curse.
+> Additionally, you are immune to the lycanthropy curse.<br/>
-> **Beast origin** You are proficient in the Animal Handling skill.
+> **Beast origin** You are proficient in the Animal Handling skill.<br/>
 > **Magical origin** You learn one cantrip of your choice from the Bard, Druid, Cleric, Sorcerer, or Wizard spell list.
-Your spellcasting ability for this cantrip is determined by which class's spell list the cantrip is chosen from: Wisdom for Druid or Cleric, Charisma for Bard or Sorcerer, and Intelligence for Wizard.
+Your spellcasting ability for this cantrip is determined by which class's spell list the cantrip is chosen from: Wisdom for Druid or Cleric, Charisma for Bard or Sorcerer, and Intelligence for Wizard.<br/>
->
-> **Language** You can speak, read, and write Common and one other language of your choice that your transmuter speaks.
+> **Language** You can speak, read, and write Common and one other language of your choice that your transmuter speaks.<br/>
 > **Subrace** Depending on which pet you used to be before the transmuting, you belong to one of the subraces. \[The book includes the following subraces: Bunny, Cat, Dog, Rat, and Turtle.\]

+The Symbiotic Magic is a Sorcerous Origin that is onset by a small organism that lives in the Sorcerer's brain.

-> ### Symbiotic Magic (Sorcerer subclass)
+> ### Symbiotic Magic
 >
 > You are two.
 And two are you.
 >